-- 1. Opens the gripper as wide as possible (2 inches). - 2.
-Points the arm approximately straight up. - 3.
-Rotates the wrist (joint 4) through its full range of motion (± 90 degrees) and back to 0 degrees. - 4.
-Rotates the waist (joint 1) 90 degrees clockwise (when looking down on the robot). - 5.
-Rotates the elbow (joint 3) so that the end of the arm is pointing through the glass into CSEB1006. - 6.
-Rotates the shoulder (joint 2) so that arm is pointing down towards the table at 45 degrees. - 7.
-Rotates the twist (joint 5) 90 degrees. - 8.
-Closes the gripper. - 9.
-Rotates the shoulder (joint 2) so that the end of the arm is pointing through the glass into CSEB1006. - 10.
-Rotates the waist so that the end of the arm is pointing in the opposite direction from Step 9. - 11.
-Rotates the shoulder (joint 2) so that arm is pointing down towards the table at 45 degrees. - 12.
-Opens the gripper as wide as possible (2 inches). - 13.
-Return the robot to the home position.
+- 1. Points the arm approximately straight up. - 2.
+Rotates the wrist (joint 4) through its full range of motion (± 90 degrees) and back to 0 degrees. - 3.
+Rotates the waist (joint 1) 90 degrees clockwise (when looking down on the robot). - 4.
+Rotates the elbow (joint 3) so that the end of the arm is level with the horizon. - 5.
+Rotates the shoulder (joint 2) so that arm is pointing down towards the table at 45 degrees. - 6.
+Rotates the wrist (joint 5) 90 degrees. - 7.
+Closes the gripper. - 8.
+Rotates the shoulder (joint 2) so that the end of the arm is level with the horizon. - 9.
+Rotates the waist so that the end of the arm is pointing in the opposite direction from Step 9. - 10.
+Rotates the shoulder (joint 2) so that arm is pointing down towards the table at 45 degrees. - 11.
+Opens the gripper. - 12.
+Returns the robot to the home position.

-You can run the example solution script solutionlab2.p
+You can run the example solution script sol2.p The solution pauses 2 seconds between movements of the robot.
 Show me your simulation once you have it working.

 Now create a controller demonstration program in Matlab that reproduces your simulation.
+Remember to set the speed of the robot to a value around 10 (the maximum speed is 50).
 When you are ready, test your program using the actual robot.